ngelrojas/my-local-copilot/README.md

 3.0: get all configuration from ollama and put in settings-chat - create a panel including to lava-model.
+-- create parameters to chat.
+-- create parameters to the autocomplete.

 2.5: create a button refresh model in settings.